kevinolega/callcentertrainingtips/_posts/2015-01-12-good-habits.md

 A lot of lessons are transferable.

-If you're cooking, you need a recipe which include a list of ingredients and steps.
+If you're cooking, you need a recipe which includes a list of ingredients and steps.

 You execute the steps on the ingredients in the right sequence and you can apply it in what you are exploring.

-What recipes do you already have and see what you can apply to problem solving, call center work, sales, customer service and so on.
+What recipes do you already have and see what you can apply to problem-solving, call center work, sales, customer service and so on.

 **Success Moments**